Gaëtan Wittebolle.

 Chapter 14 · 15 min reading

-This chapter walks you step by step through setting up the entire infrastructure of a modern SaaS.
-For each service: what it is, how to set it up, and how much it costs.
+This chapter walks you step by step through setting up the infrastructure of a modern SaaS.
+For each service: what it is, how to set it up, how much it costs.
 Reading time: 15 minutes.

 Overview

-A typical modern SaaS uses 7 to 8 services:
+A typical modern SaaS uses 7 to 8 services.

 1. Supabase: database + authentication + storage 2.
 Vercel: hosting and deployment 3.
 Domain name: your app's address (Namecheap, OVH, etc.)